 The first step in using drag and drop functionality is to declare a particular area on the screen as droppable.

-The way we do this is by creating a context.
-We will use this context to wrap the area on the screen where we want the drag-and-drop functionality:
+The way we do this is by creating context.
+We will use this context to wrap the area on the screen where we want drag and drop:

 <DragDropContext onDragEnd={onDragEnd}>